Johan Quezada

-Johan Ramon Quezada (born August 25, 1994) is a Dominican professional baseball pitcher in the Miami Marlins organization.
-He made his Major League Baseball (MLB) debut in 2020 for the Marlins.
+Johan Ramon Quezada (born August 25, 1994) is a Dominican professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins.

 Career

 Minnesota Twins

 On September 10, 2012, Quezada signed a minor league contract with the Minnesota Twins.
-He would spend the next 7 seasons in the Twins minor league system, playing for the DSL Twins in 2013 and 2014, the GCL Twins in 2015, the Elizabethton Twins in 2016-2018, the Single-A Cedar Rapids Kernels in 2018, and the advanced Single-A Fort Myers Miracle in 2019.
-He elected free agency on November 4, 2019.
+He would spend the next 7 seasons in the Twins minor league system, playing for the DSL Twins in 2013 and 2014, the GCL Twins in 2015, the Elizabethton Twins in 2016–2018, and the Single-A Cedar Rapids Kernels in 2018.

+Quezada spent the 2019 campaign with the High–A Fort Myers Miracle, making 33 relief outings and logging a 7–2 record and 3.44 ERA with 49 strikeouts across 52 1/3 innings pitched.
+He elected free agency following the season on November 4, 2019.

 Miami Marlins

 On December 18, 2019, Quezada signed a minor league contract with the Miami Marlins organization.
 The Marlins promoted him to the major leagues on September 11, 2020.
 He made his major league debut on September 12 against the Philadelphia Phillies.

 St. Louis Cardinals

 The Philadelphia Phillies claimed Quezada off of waivers on October 30, 2020.
 On February 10, 2021, the St. Louis Cardinals acquired Quezada from the Phillies in exchange for cash considerations.
-Quezada spent the entire 2021 season split between three minor league affiliates: the rookie-level Florida Complex League Cardinals, the Double-A Springfield Cardinals, and the Triple-A Memphis Redbirds.
-In 18 total appearances between the three clubs, Quezada struggled to a 6.38 ERA with 28 strikeouts in 24.0 innings pitched.
+Quezada spent the entire 2021 season split between three minor league affiliates: the rookie-level Florida Complex League Cardinals, Double-A Springfield Cardinals, and Triple-A Memphis Redbirds.
+In 18 total appearances between the three clubs, Quezada struggled to a 6.38 ERA with 28 strikeouts in 24 innings pitched.